tejasy4912/K-means-clustering-algorithm-/README.md

 # K-means-clustering-algorithm-
-Applying K means clustering on housing dataset
+Applying K means clustering on housing.csv dataset
+K means clustering is an unsupervised learning algorithm which groups unlabled datasets into different clusters